What is Business Analytics?

 Over 1 billion people use Facebook every day, trillions of photos are being taken, and billions are shared.
 By the year 2020, it is estimated that there will be over 6.1 billion smartphone users.
 Also, 1/3rd of all data will be transmitted through the cloud platform.
 Apart from these, there is a lot of data involving online banking, business, movies, television, music, and games.

 Companies collect all these data but lack professionals who can use these data effectively.
-It is very important to capture, analyze and generate meaningful business insights from the data gathered.
-Once businesses have a plan for collecting all the desired data, organizing the data, and analyzing it, they are in a position to develop plans to have a competitive edge in the market.
+It is essential to capture, analyze, and generate meaningful business insights from the data gathered.
+Once businesses have a plan for collecting all the desired data, organizing the data, and analyzing it, they are in a position to develop strategies to have a competitive edge in the market.
 Some of the popular reasons for which people pursue a masters program in business analytics are as follows-

 Short Duration: Master in Business analytics is 12 to 14 month (Full Time) long program.
 It is regarded as one of the shortest masters programs for an in-demand job.

-Higher Salary: Usually the pay scale for candidates who have Masters in Business Analytics is quite high.
+Higher Salary: Usually, the pay scale for candidates who have Masters in Business Analytics is quite large.
 The average salary is approximately around $80,000.
-In the US, the employment rate for Masters in Business Analytics graduates is around 69.4%.
+In the US, the employment rate for Masters in Business Analytics graduates is about 69.4%.

 Higher Growth: According to surveys and studies by the US Bureau of Labour Statistics, jobs as a Business Analyst are estimated to increase by 20% by 2020.
 To sum up, the job opportunities for Business Analysts are already growing and will continue to prosper over the years.

 Is MS in Business Analytics a STEM course?

 STEM is a curriculum which is based on the idea of educating students in four specific disciplines.
 This includes science, technology, engineering, and mathematics.
 This is in an interdisciplinary and applied approach.